The highest paying engineering jobs often share three unique traits. They call for innovation, a rare skill, and risk-taking.

 The doctor pay grade analogy

-This correlation between salary and risk is further illustrated with doctors.
+This correlation between salary and risk is further illustrated by doctors.
 For example, the salary of a cardiologist is much greater than a primary care doctor’s salary.
 And rightfully so.

 A cardiologist operates on people’s hearts, and their work can kill someone on an operating table.
 Whereas a primary care doctor mainly gives general information.
 Information you can fairly quickly find on Google yourself.